 The 13-acre (5.2-hectare) property is located east of downtown in the St. Patrick’s Ward neighbourhood; close to the University of Guelph, Guelph General Hospital, the future Guelph Innovation District, and public transit.

-Potential investors are invited to share their ideas for residential, commercial, and community uses like parks, arenas, community centres, education facility.
+Potential uses for the site include residential, commercial, and community uses like parks, arenas, community centres, education facility.

-The City is encouraging proponents to include parkland, affordable housing, water and energy conservation measures, sustainable building and site design.
+The City would also like any proposed development to include parkland, affordable housing, water and energy conservation features, and sustainable building and site design.

 Very suitable developments

-Medium density residential – could include townhomes and/or stacked townhomes with an emphasis on affordability.
+Medium density residential – could include townhomes and/or stacked townhomes, including affordable housing options affordability.
 This is appropriate considering the nature of the surrounding neighbourhood, the existing market demand and the limited amount of infill development in Guelph.

 Community use – could include a park, community centre, arena, art centre, or a public/private education-training facility.
 Such uses are suitable due to the size of the site, the limited development risk and could further spur the revitalization of the neighbourhood.

 Low-rise apartment – may include three-storey or four-storey apartment buildings marketed or subsidized as affordable housing.
 This is reasonable considering the strong rental market in Guelph and a need to ensure affordability.